Sports-Roster-Data/womens-college-basketball/coaches/README.md

 ## Overview

 This dataset contains coaching history information for women's college basketball programs, compiled from data on current NCAA coaches.
 The dataset tracks coaches' career progressions across different institutions and roles.
+This dataset was compiled and edited by students in JOUR479X, Sports Data Analysis and Visualization, a journalism class at the University of Maryland taught by Derek Willis.
+The following students contributed to the project:

+* Andrew Breza
+* Nyla Cherry
+* Matthew Cohen
+* Trevor Gomes
+* Michael Howes
+* Sam Jane
+* Max Schaeffer
+* Dylan Schmidt
+* Tahlia Williams

 ## Data Source

-The data was created using information for current NCAA Division I, II, and III women's basketball coaches.
-Coaching histories were compiled by tracking these coaches' previous positions at various institutions.
+The data was created using information for current NCAA Division I, II, and III women's basketball coaches as recorded on official team sites.
+Coaching histories were compiled using the official biographies from those sites ([an example](https://umterps.com/sports/womens-basketball/roster/coaches/brenda-frese/2642)).
+The class used Claude Haiku 4.5, a large language model, to parse information from coaching biographies into structured data, and students provided research assistance.

+## Basic Analysis

+Included in this repository is a RMarkdown notebook that explores the data using R.

 ## Important Limitations

 - **Incomplete histories**: Not all teams have complete coaching histories for all coaches or staff members.
-The dataset primarily reflects the career paths of coaches who are currently active in NCAA programs.
+The dataset reflects the career paths of coaches who are currently active in NCAA programs.
-- **Current coach bias**: Historical coaches who are no longer active in NCAA programs may not be fully represented in this dataset.
+- **Current coach bias**: Historical coaches who are no longer active in NCAA programs are represented in this dataset.
-- **Staff coverage**: Assistant coaches and other staff members may have less complete historical records than head coaches.
+- **Staff coverage**: Assistant coaches and other staff members often may have less complete historical records than head coaches, or are missing work histories.

 ## Data Structure